ALANGUAGE/pla/doc/PLA_Language.md

 Other C key words are **not** reserved words.

 ####Expressions
 The big problem in evaluating expressions is deciding which parts of an expression are to be associated with which operators.
-To eliminate ambiguity, PLA does not know the parentheses **( )**.
+To eliminate ambiguity, PLA does not know the parentheses **( )** and has no evaluation precedence.
 Therefore complex expressions must be separated into simple individual expressions.
 The advantage is, that there is no hassle about the evaluation precedence and you can control the compiling process.
 This is optimizing by **brain**.
+It is possible to concatenate simple variables of the same type. *e.g. var1=var2=var3=5;*.
+Then the compiler creates optimized code.
 There are the following expression types:

 1. **normal expression** PLA evaluates the right side of an expression and stores the value in *al,ax or eax*.
 2. **constant expression** These expressions are preceeded with an underscore **_** and a blank before the expression.
 It gives the compiler a hint to use the short assembly form of an assignment of a constant.
 3. **comparison expression** In a comparison statement, two expressions are compared.
 If there is only one expression, a byte  comparison with the **al** register is created.
 E.g. *if (value)* evaluates *if ( value != 0)*.

 ####Constants
-1. There are only positive **decimal** constants values.
+1. only **positive decimal** constants values.
+For negative constants use the hexedecimal constants instead.
-2. **Hexadezimal** constants begins with 0x or 0X.
+2. **Hexadecimal** constants begins with 0x or 0X, followed by a number.
 3. **Single character** constants are surrounded by two apostrophes as 'A'.
 4. Character **string** constants surrounded by two quotation marks as "ACB".
 The terminal zero constant is added by the compiler.
 5. **Escape sequences** are three: A backslash following a n=newline, t=tab or 0=zero.
 The newline is in reality a line feed (ASCII 10), with skipping the carriage return (ASCII 13) in DOS and windows systems.